zachmga/RL-STIR/README.md

 # RL-STIR: Reinforcement Learning for Security Threat Investigation and Response

-A reinforcement learning system for automated security incident investigation and response, designed to run efficiently on consumer GPUs (RTX 4060) and scale to professional setups (dual RTX 3090s).
+A reinforcement learning system for automated security incident investigation and response, designed to run efficiently on consumer GPUs and scale to professional setups.

 ## Project Structure